Home About Us

 Campaigns

 In some cases, their arrival has been welcomed; sadly, not everyone is keen to host a colony of Kittiwakes.
-This website also helps raise awareness where anti-bird deterrents have been installed on man made structures in an attempt to deter birds nesting.
+This website also helps raise awareness where anti-bird deterrents have been installed on man-made structures in an attempt to deter birds nesting.
 Where these anti-bird deterrents have been harmful to birds’ campaigns have been organised asking for their removal.
 All species of Gull are protected under the » Wildlife and Countryside Act 1981

 Kittiwakes are » Red-Listed Globally the species has declined by 40% since the 1970s.
 Red is the highest conservation priority with species needing urgent action.